naeglinghaff/instaapp/README.md

 As a user,
 so I can contribute to the website,
 I'd like to be able to edit or delete my own posts.

+I'd like to be able to view my own profile

+I'd like to be able to edit my profile

 ```

 ## Domain Model